GIP-122: Should GnosisDAO support the continued development of Gnosis VPN to bring it to market?

 Funding and Team

 HOPR is requesting $4.8m to fund this proposal, paid in four equal installments of $1.2m.
 The first will be paid when the proposal passes, with subsequent installments paid every six months, contingent on hitting the user milestones outlined above.
-In exchange, GnosisDAO will receive HOPR tokens at a 90-day TWAP ending on the day of each installment.
+In exchange, GnosisDAO will receive HOPR tokens at a 30% discount to the 90-day TWAP ending on the day of each installment.

 In addition, similar to GIP-98, 500 GNO would be provided to incentivize the onboarding of new node runners to bootstrap the service.